-In fact, in today’s article, Taryn Raju shares with us her ten-year journey of overcoming failure and qualifying as a Chartered Accountant.
+In this article, Taryn Raju sharing her ten-year journey of overcoming failure and steps to becoming a Chartered Accountant.

-She enjoys being at different clients, getting to know their businesses especially smaller commercial companies that are usually family businesses.
+She enjoys working with different clients, getting to know their businesses especially smaller commercial companies that are usually family businesses.

 Why Did I Decide to Become a Chartered Accountant?